 - Adobe Commerce on cloud infrastructure 2.3.1+

 - Elasticsearch 2.x and 5.x

-Merchants that have upgraded to Magento Commerce Cloud (versions 2.3.1 and onwards) and are on a version of Elasticsearch prior to 6.x can experience errors when deploying.
-This is because Elasticsearch versions 2.x and 5.x are End of Life and are no longer supported in Magento.
+Merchants that have upgraded to Adobe Commerce on cloud infrastructure (versions 2.3.1 and onwards) and are on a version of Elasticsearch prior to 6.x can experience errors when deploying.
+This is because Elasticsearch versions 2.x and 5.x are End of Life and are no longer supported in Adobe Commerce.
 The Elasticsearch client has to be up to date, or running a deployment risks triggering an error.
-To learn more refer to DevDocs Change the Elasticsearch client.
+To learn more, refer to Change the Elasticsearch client in our developer documentation.

 When deploying you see an error message similar to the following, indicating that your Elasticsearch version is not compatible: Elasticsearch service version 5.2.2 on infrastructure layer is not compatible with current version of elasticsearch/elasticsearch module (220.127.116.11), used by your Magento application.
 You can fix this issue by upgrading the Elasticsearch service on your Magento Cloud infrastructure to version 6.x.
 Other symptoms of this issue may be missing images and problems with filters in your environment.

 If you have a shared environment, ensure staging and production are ready to be upgraded.